Lane Change Intention Prediction of two distinct Populations using a Transformer: Problem Definition and Input Data

-where the pedicels (p, f, lp etc.) indicate the surrounding vehicles (see Fig. \ref{fig:scenario}).
+where the pedicels (p, f, lp etc.) indicate the surrounding vehicles (see Figure \ref{fig:scenario}).
 The $j^{th}$ time-step of the input trajectory $\overline{X}$ will be referred to as $\overline{x}_j$.

 Two final considerations need to be made to tackle two big differences between the two datasets under consideration.
 The first big difference is that in Hong Kong the driving direction is inverted with respect to Germany (i.e. road users drive "on the left").
 While this may seem like a big issue, thanks to how the data was processed during the Cartesian to Frenet coordinates conversion this difference was eliminated by flipping the driving directions (an assumption is made that the behaviors are specular when the driving direction is inverted).
 The second big difference is that the two datasets were recorded at different frequencies.
-As stated earlier, exiD was recorded at $25$Hz while the Hongkong dataset at $30$Hz.
-This means that, by the end of the processing, a sample in the exiD processed data is $50$ frames long while one in the Hongkong processed data is $60$ frames long.
-This issue was resolved by interpolating the Hongkong samples to reduce their length from $60$ to $50$ frames.
+As stated earlier, the exiD dataset was recorded at $25$Hz while the Hongkong dataset was recorded at $30$Hz.
+This issue was resolved by interpolating the Hongkong samples to reduce their length (from 60 to 50 frames in this example).

 For each sample, the average of the longitudinal and lateral positions were calculated and subtracted from the actual values of the positions to try to reduce the effect of road geometry.
-All the inputs were subsequently normalized before being fed to the transformers.
+All the inputs were subsequently normalized before being used to train the transformer networks.

 To keep the datasets balanced, the number of samples for class LLC and RLC were set to be the same and the one for class LK was set to be double that.
-Moreover, the number of samples per class was set to be the same between exiD and Hongkong datasets.
-When, after the processing of the data, the number of available sample per class was greater that the number set to maintain balance in the datasets, the desired number of samples was extracted randomly.
-For both exiD dataset and Hongkong dataset, the number of samples in the LLC and RLC classes was set to $827$ and the number of samples in the LK class was set to $1654$.
+Moreover, the number of samples per class was set to be the same between the exiD and the Hongkong datasets.
+When, after the processing of the data, the number of available sample per class was greater than the number selected to maintain balance in the datasets, the desired number of samples was extracted randomly.